mgeeky/Stracciatella/README.md

 There are couple of options available:

 ```
+v:\vmshared\__RED_TEAM_TOOLS\Stracciatella>Stracciatella -h

   :: Stracciatella - Powershell runspace with AMSI and Script Block Logging disabled.
   Mariusz B. / mgeeky, '19-20 <mb@binary-offensive.com>
-  v0.2
+  v0.3

 Usage: stracciatella.exe [options] [command]
   -s <path>, --script <path> - Path to file containing Powershell script to execute.
 If not options given, will enter
                                a pseudo-shell loop.
+This can be also a HTTP(S) URL to download & execute powershell script.
   -v, --verbose              - Prints verbose informations
   -n, --nocleanup            - Don't remove CLM disable leftovers (DLL files in TEMP and COM registry keys).
                                By default these are going to be always removed.
+  -C, --leaveclm             - Don't attempt to disable CLM.
+Stealthier.
+Will avoid leaving CLM disable artefacts undeleted.
   -f, --force                - Proceed with execution even if Powershell defenses were not disabled.
                                By default we bail out on failure.
-  -c, --command              - Executes the specified commands.
+  -c, --command              - Executes the specified commands You can either use -c or append commands after
+                               stracciatella parameters: cmd> straciatella ipconfig /all
                                If command and script parameters were given, executes command after running script.
   -x <key>, --xor <key>      - Consider input as XOR encoded, where <key> is a one byte key in decimal
                                (prefix with 0x for hex)
+  -p <name>, --pipe <name>   - Read powershell commands from a specified named pipe.
+Command must be preceded with 4 bytes of
+                               its length coded in little-endian (Length-Value notation).
+  -t <millisecs>, --timeout <millisecs>
+                             - Specifies timeout for pipe read operation (in milliseconds).
+Default: 60 secs.
+0 - infinite.
   -e, --cmdalsoencoded       - Consider input command (specified in '--command') encoded as well.
                                Decodes input command after decoding and running input script file.
                                By default we only decode input file and consider command given in plaintext